How to Compare Immediate Annuity Rates

 For example, if the same person lived 30 years, the rate of return goes up to 7.50 percent, as now the initial $100,000 investment has provided $252,000 of income.

-Short Life Expectancy Equals Lower Return
+Not Meeting Life Expectancy Equals Lower Return

 How does the rate of return change if you don't meet your life expectancy?
 Based on the earlier assumptions, if you buy a life annuity and only live 5 more years, you will actually receive a negative rate of return.